-You may have heard of "derivative benefits" or "derivative classification" in discussions of U.S. immigration.
-In a nutshell, derivative benefits are certain immigration benefits that flow through the main visa or green card applicant to a spouse or unmarried child under the age of 21.
-If you are the main applicant, your spouse and children, or "dependents" in immigration parlance, can generally receive the same or similar immigration benefits that you are granted by the U.S., provided you lawfully maintain those benefits yourself.
+You might have heard of "derivative benefits" or "derivative classification" in discussions of U.S. immigration.
+In a nutshell, derivative benefits flow through the main visa or green card applicant allowing a spouse or unmarried child under the age of 21 to immigrate at the same time.
+If you are the main applicant, your spouse and children, or "dependents" in immigration parlance, can often receive the same or similar immigration benefits that the U.S. grants you, provided you lawfully maintain those benefits yourself.

-Nonimmigrant visas are granted under U.S. immigration law to foreign nationals who immigration officials have determined intend to and will stay in the U.S. for a limited time period.
-Popular nonimmigrant visa types include the B-1/B-2 visitor, H-1B, L-1, and TN nonimmigrant statuses.
+Nonimmigrant visas are granted under U.S. immigration law to foreign nationals who have shown that they intend to stay in the U.S. for a limited time period.
+Popular nonimmigrant visa types include the B-1/B-2 visitor, H-1B, L-1, and TN.

 Some (but not all) nonimmigrant derivative visas also allow their holders to apply for work authorization, through an Employment Authorization Document ("EAD").
 With the EAD, the spouse or children of the primary visa holder can take up work while in the United States.
 The L-2 visa, as an example, allows a spouse or child L-2 visa holder to apply for an EAD.

-Certain nonimmigrant visa types, however, do not provide for derivative benefits, including the B-1/B-2 visitor visas.
+Certain nonimmigrant visa types, however, do not provide for derivative benefits at all, including the B-1/B-2 visitor visas.

-To qualify for derivative nonimmigrant visas and benefits, you must submit documents to the relevant U.S. immigration authorities proving your familial relationship.
-These can include copies of your marriage certificate (for spouses) or copies of your children's long-form birth certificates, listing the main applicant's name as one of the parents.
+To qualify for derivative nonimmigrant visas and benefits, you must, in most cases as part of the primary applicants application, submit documents to the relevant U.S. immigration authorities proving your familial relationship.
+These can include, for example, copies of your marriage certificate (for spouses) or copies of your children's long-form birth certificates, listing the main applicant's name as one of the parents.

-Derivative benefits for U.S. permanent residence are rooted in the same basic idea as governs nonimmigrant derivatives: Immigration-related benefits flow to spouses and children of a principal applicant, based on the validity of the principal's eligibility for immigration benefits.
+Derivative benefits for U.S. permanent residence are rooted in the same basic idea: Immigration-related benefits flow to the spouse and children of a principal applicant based on the validity of the principal's eligibility for immigration benefits.

-In cases where principal aliens are in one of the immigrant visa "preference categories" defined by the law (which are subject to annual numerical limits and therefore often involve long waits for a green card), their spouses and unmarried children under the age of 21 are entitled to the same permanent residence visa preference as they (the principal aliens) are.
-Preference categories can be either employment-based or family-based.
+In cases where principal aliens are in one of the immigrant visa "preference categories" defined by law (which are subject to annual numerical limits and therefore often involve long waits for a green card), their spouses and unmarried children under the age of 21 are entitled to the same permanent residence visa preference as they (the principal aliens) are.

 The U.S. Congress put certain limits on derivative benefits.
 A foreign national cannot derive benefits from another who is already receiving derivative benefits.
 The children in the employment-based immigrant example above might be able to derive an immediately available immigrant visa through the principal, but any offspring of those children, or anyone else, cannot derive the same benefit from the children.

-This is where things can become confusing.
+This is where things can become confusing and difficult.
 The key is to identify the principal applicant.
 In the employment-based example above, the principal is the parent who is being sponsored by an employer for a green card.

 A huge concern for foreign nationals with children is "aging out."
 As you might have noticed, we have been describing children in this article as "unmarried" and "under the age of 21."
 The law does not allow children who are themselves married or over 21 years of age to derive benefits from a principal applicant.
 Thus, the timing of derivative permanent residence applications can be critical for children.

 Recognizing this problem, Congress passed the Child Status Protection Act ("CSPA") in 2002.
 The CSPA uses a complicated formula to toll, or "pause," the age of derivative beneficiary children.
 The CSPA formula is quite complex.
-If you believe your children may age out before they can apply for permanent residence, contact an immigration attorney who can analyze your situation right away.
+If you believe your children might age out before being able to apply for U.S. permanent residence, contact an immigration attorney, who can analyze your situation right away.

 One narrow exception for immediate relatives exists in the case of an alien who is the widow or widower of a U.S. citizen.
 Under certain conditions, a widow or widower of a U.S. citizen can file a "self-petition" to be classified as an immediate relative, and the unmarried, under-21 child of that widow or widower may derive immediate relative classification.
 Note that this is a very restricted exception.